Last Updated on

 The porcupine is Africa’s largest rodent, feeding primarily on tree bark, gnawed bones, and even ivory from time to time.
 Its look is unmistakable: it has a large array of lethal quills to defend itself when pursued!
 While it does not shoot its quills, it will rattle them when annoyed.
 Eventually, if the intruder is persistent, it will attack in a sideways and backwards running action in an attempt to impale the predator.
 Lions and leopards are its primary threats.

 Like the bushbaby, porcupines are nocturnal animals and usually hide in abandoned burrows or caves during day time.
 It is always such a thrill to see them wandering about while on a night drive: very cool fellows indeed!

-One great place to see them is in the Serengeti National Park, in Tanzania.
+One great place to see them is the Serengeti National Park, in Tanzania.

 Hyraxes, or Dassies (South Africa), are diurnal animals that live in large colonies of up to 100+ individuals.
 They are often mistaken with marmots or guinea pigs.

 There are two main types of hyraxes: tree hyraxes and rock hyraxes.
 While tree hyraxes mainly inhabit rocky crevices and tree hollows, rock dassies live amongst koppies, hills and rocky outcrops.
 In other words, apart from habitat they are very similar in both shape and size.
-Perhaps the easiest way to discern them from one another is by looking at their dorsal gland (that stands out when aroused): search for a creamy-white dorsal spot (tree dassie), or a black one if it’s a rock hyrax!
+Perhaps the easiest way to discern them from one another is by looking at their dorsal gland (stands out when aroused).
+Simply search for a creamy-white dorsal spot (tree dassie), or a black one if it’s a rock hyrax.

 Lemurs are members of a group of primates endemic to the island of Madagascar, off the Southern coast of Africa.
 While there are currently 99 known species of lemurs occupying the island’s forests, a lot of them are endangered due to loss of habitat and hunting.